sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-request-response/README.md

 ## `response`

 Every Express route handler has access to a `response` object containing details about the HTTP response.
-You call methods on the `response` object to progressively build your eventual HTTP response.
+Call methods on the `response` object to progressively build your eventual HTTP response.
 For example:

 * **`response.status(statusCode)`**: Sets the HTTP status code
 * **`response.set("header-name-here", "header value here")`**: Sets an HTTP response header